 Where do the activities take place?

-It depends.
-Horse riding, archery, indoor climbing, Challenge Valley assault course, raft building, bushcraft/survival, and most problem solving challenges take place at the main Farm site.
-Other activities such as gorge walking, surfing, rock climbing and rock hopping take place at sites away from the Farm.
-If you don't have your own transport available just ask us to arrange.
+Horse riding, archery, indoor climbing, Challenge Valley assault course, raft building, bushcraft, and most problem-solving challenges take place at the main Farm site.

 Is Challenge Valley really muddy?

-Why do you have to bring a swimming costume?
+Why do I have to wear a swimming costume?

 Will I be able to complete the course?